process-engine/consumer_api_meta/samples/02_external_process_engine/README.md

 The server handles the following operations:
 - Accept incoming HTTP Requests from the clients
-- Create a consumer context for a client, by use of the `/iam/login` route
-- Use the consumer api to perform each operation made by the client:
+- Use the ConsumerAPI to perform each operation made by the client:
   - start the sample process
   - retrieve waiting user tasks
   - finish a user task with a given payload
   - retrieve a process instance result

-Each client will perform the following actions against the server:
+Each client will perform the following actions:
 - Create an instance for the `ConsumerApiClientService`
   - The client will be given an accessor for accessing the server's ProcessEngine